adeliatanalina/GraphTheory_Group7_W10Assignment/README.md

     for (int j = 0; j <= n; j++) minv[j] = INT_MAX;
 ```

-3) Step 3: Build the augmenting path
+3) Build the augmenting path
    - `i0 = p[j0]` is the row currently assigned to column `j0`.
    - For each unvisited column j, we compute the reduced cost using potentials.
    - We keep track of the smallest cost `(minv[j])`.